A Robust Similarity Estimator: Measuring Similarity for Multiple Variables

 \section{Measuring Similarity for Multiple Variables}

-The quantity $\phi_{r,t}$ formulated in \eqref{eq:phi_r} can be represented as a log-ratio of the \textit{local} variations of vector $x_{t}$ -- variation of the sum and variation of the difference of the vector components, where $x_{t}=(x_{1,t},x_{2,t})^{\prime}$ is a zero mean random vector with finite second moments.
+The quantity $\phi_{r,t}$ formulated in \eqref{eq:phi_r} can be represented as a log-ratio of the \textit{local} dispersion measures of vector $x_{t}$ -- variation of the sum and variation of the difference of the vector components, where $x_{t}=(x_{1,t},x_{2,t})^{\prime}$ is a zero location vector.
 For fixed $\sigma_{1}^{2}$ and $\sigma_{2}^{2}$, an increase in $\rho$ makes the first variation higher and the second variation lower, and conversely.
-Naturally, for $\rho\approx\pm1$ the contrast between the variations is the highest, while for $\rho=0$ the two variations are identical.
-Therefore, $\phi_{r,t}$ can be viewed as a local measure of the divergence between $V(x_{1,t}+x_{2,t})$ and $V(x_{1,t}-x_{2,t})$ which nests information about the correlation coefficient $\rho$, and this information can be explicitly recovered once $\sigma_{1}^{2}=\sigma_{2}^{2}$ (see Section \ref{subsec:Variance-Homogeneity:-Robust}).
+Naturally, for $\rho\approx\pm1$ the contrast between the variation measures is the highest, while for $\rho=0$ they are identical.
+Therefore, $\phi_{r,t}$ can be viewed as a local measure of the divergence between quadratic forms $(x_{1,t}+x_{2,t})^{2}$ and $(x_{1,t}-x_{2,t})^{2}$ which nests information about the correlation coefficient $\rho$, and this information can be explicitly recovered once $\sigma_{1}^{2}=\sigma_{2}^{2}$, as shown in Section \ref{subsec:Variance-Homogeneity:-Robust}.

-We note that $V(x_{1,t}+x_{2,t})$ can alternatively be represented as the variance of the projection of $x_{t}$ onto the direction of the vector of ones, i.e. the direction of perfect\textit{ similarity}.
-Analogously, $V(x_{1,t}-x_{2,t})$ is the variance of the projection of $x_{t}$ onto the orthogonal direction, i.e. the direction of \textit{dissimilarity}.
+We note that $(x_{1,t}+x_{2,t})^{2}$ can alternatively be represented as the squared projection of $x_{t}$ onto the direction of the vector of ones, i.e. the direction of perfect\textit{ similarity}.
+Analogously, $(x_{1,t}-x_{2,t})^{2}$ is the squared projection of $x_{t}$ onto the orthogonal direction, i.e. the direction of \textit{dissimilarity}.
 Therefore, $\phi_{r,t}$, and consequently $\hat{\gamma}$, indicate the degree of similarity in the joint variation of $x_{1,t}$ and $x_{2,t}$ measured by the relative magnitude of variation along the vector of ones.
 This idea can be directly generalized to random vectors of arbitrarily large dimension.